AngusFu/webpack4-cdn-plugin/README.md

 # webpack4-cdn-plugin

-Upload webpack assets to cdn, allowing to rename/hash assets.
+Uploading your webpack-generated assets to CDN, allowing your CDN provider to rename/rehash files.

 ## Important Notes